 Hire Me

-And if you end up deciding not to hire me, I always appreciate learning why.
+If this page is missing details you'd like to know, please contact me, I'm happy to answer questions.
+And if you end up deciding not to hire me, I always appreciate constructive criticism.
 You can leave me an anonymous message here.

 About Me